-For Eisenstein primes $p$, Kato proved \cite{kato-euler-systems} that $\X_{\rm ord}(E/\Q_\infty)$ is $\Lambda_\Q$-torsion and that its characteristic ideal contains $\Lcal_p^{\rm MSD}(E/\Q)$ after inverting $p$.
+In the setting of Theorem~\ref{thm:CYC}, Kato proved \cite{kato-euler-systems} that $\X_{\rm ord}(E/\Q_\infty)$ is $\Lambda_\Q$-torsion and that its characteristic ideal contains $\Lcal_p^{\rm MSD}(E/\Q)$ after inverting $p$.
 This ambiguity of powers of $p$ was subsequently removed by W\"uthrich \cite{wuthrich-int}.
-On the other hand, in their foundational paper \cite{greenvats}, Greenberg--Vatsal proved conjecture (\ref{MC}) under the assumption that the \emph{isogeny character}
+On the other hand, in a foundational paper \cite{greenvats}, Greenberg--Vatsal proved conjecture (\ref{MC}) for Eisenstein primes $p$ under the assumption that